BTCDecoded/blvm-node/modules/README.md

 1. Create a directory for your module: `mkdir modules/my-module`
 2. Copy your module binary to: `modules/my-module/target/release/my-module`
 3. Create `module.toml` manifest in the module directory
-4. Restart reference-node or use runtime module loading
+4. Restart bllvm-node or use runtime module loading

 ## Module Development